-70 mL samples were extracted from soils at fifteen tree locations at four sites, comprising <7.5 cm (Oa-Ab) horizon above bedrock to assess net moisture retention as a subset of soil moisture evaporation (ψg), rather than depending on, say, matric potential (ψm) to determine net evaporative loss or adsorption to surfaces.
+70 mL samples were extracted from soils at fifteen tree locations at four sites, comprising <7.5 cm (Oa-Ab) horizon above bedrock to assess net moisture retention as a subset of soil moisture evaporation (ψg) to determine net evaporative loss or adsorption to surfaces.
 50 g H2O were added to each aliquot.
 Soil moisture retention analysis was conducted according to the Fields method described previously (Licht and Smith 2018).
 Retention effects of gravitational and evaporation forces was made on a wet basis where Wm=g H2O ● g-1 moist soil; this method is described previously (Jingfang and Wenwei 2018).

-Field Measurements Allometry Individual specimens served as a proxy for multiple trees nearby and were further characterized according to height, spread (canopy) and diameter.
-Height was estimated using nested, 2 m calibrated, lightweight aluminum rods (Garelick, St. Paul, MN, USA).
-Bole width was measured at 1.06 m dbh using a ProSkit electronic digital caliper (Amelia, VA, USA).
+Field Measurements Allometry Individuals were further characterized according to tree height, canopy spread and stem diameter of the bole at breast height (DBH).
+Tree height was estimated using nested, 2 m calibrated, aluminum rods (Garelick, St. Paul, MN, USA.
+DBH was measured at 1.06 m using a ProSkit electronic digital caliper (Amelia, VA, USA).
 Canopy spread was measured using the span between the same calibrated aluminum rods fixed with two landscape flags as a ground truth reference.
 Remote sensing to locate colonies A Kodak Trimble Juno 3B unit was used to obtain horizontal resolution of combined elevation, slope and aspect data plotted using between five and seven satellite telecommunication vehicles to maintain a maximum PDOP (Position Dilution of Precision).
 These data were differentially corrected and have estimated accuracies in the horizontal and vertical direction of 2 meters, while SA (selective availability) is set to zero.
 Data points are used to establish not only elevation but to compute fire event sink-source metrics.
 For analysis purposes we constructed two categories, assigning soil and tree aliquots to either a proximate fire-path or no fire-path exposure.
 Mapping was achieved through geospatial, remote sensing technology (Tierney et al 2012) used in the past to compare physiography and recalcitrant chemical biogeography, particularly in fire prone contexts (Szpakowski and Jensen 2019).
 Individual trees were randomly selected but a distance-between-subjects was observed, requiring 5m as a setback between specimens.
 Multiple satellite-configured GPS data (USGS 2m LIDAR 2010) determined coordinates for individual trees (Lubinski Hop and Gawler 2003; Kim 2010).
 ArcGIS (version 10) as well as slope, aspect and rose compass direction attributes.
 The aggregated data were reduced to mean values for each measurement category.

 Statistical Analysis